mliu1076/inst414-final-project-maxwell-liu/README.md

 Techniques employed: Removed N/A values and added placeholder values while cleaning and transforming data

-Outputs: Two cleaned clickstream datasets stored in the processed section/folder of the data folder
+Outputs: Models and visualizations related to the business problem and datasets
 # Setup Instructions

 To clone this repository, run the git command below in your SSH client: